james-richard-smith/ubs-cf-demo/demo/README.md

 # UBS Cloud Foundry Demo

 ## About
-- A Spring Boot application that reads and writes Employee data (id, name, email) to a PostreSQL database.
+- A Spring Boot application that reads and writes Employee data (id, name, email) to a MySQL/PostreSQL database.
 - Also, comes with a rate-limiting app that we will use to create a route service.

 ## Instructions